OualidZM/ChatAppProject/README.md

         let emojiBox = document.getElementById('emojiBox')
         let keybord = document.getElementById('keybordBox')

-We add one to the counter-revisa
+before going inside the if statements, we need to add one to the counter, because the moment that the user clicked the button it started to count

         emojiContador++

-If the counter is equal to one, then the first conditional will be true, and will hidde the keyboard div and show the emoji div
+If the counter is equal to one, then the first conditional will be true, and it will hide the keyboard div and show the emoji div

         if (emojiContador == 1) {
             keybord.style.visibility = 'hidden'
             emojiBox.style.visibility = 'visible'
         }
-Else if the counter is equal to two, will hidde the emoji div and show the keyboard div, then the counter will be equal to 0.
+Else if the counter is equal to two, the emoji div it will hide, and show the keyboard div, then the counter will return to 0.

         else {
             if (emojiContador == 2) {